11 Easter Books That Focus On Jesus

 Different.
 That’s what we want our Easter Celebration to be.
+Not the Easter you read about in most Easter books.
 For months we have been talking about getting back to the basics; the root and reason for celebration.

 Not candy, gifts, or prizes.